J. C. Leyendecker: Sexuality

 No statements (in Leyendecker's own words) survive concerning his sexual desires, behavior, or identity.
-But historians assess elements of his personal life as fitting the pattern they have identified for many gay men who lived during his time.
+However, historians have assessed elements of his personal life as fitting the pattern they have identified for many gay men who lived during his time.

-Leyendecker never married, and he lived with another man, model Charles A. Beach, for most of his adult life (1903–1951).
-Beach was Leyendecker's studio manager and frequent model, and many biographers describe Beach as Leyendecker's romantic, sexual, or life partner, for reasons stated before.
+Leyendecker never married, and he lived with another man, model Charles A. Beach, for most of his adult life.
+Beach was Leyendecker's studio manager and frequent model, and many biographers describe Beach as Leyendecker's romantic, sexual, or life partner.
 They also describe Leyendecker as "gay" or "homosexual."

-Some historians have attributed the homoeroticism in some of Leyendecker's work to his sexuality, while others have pointed to the collaborative nature of commercial art making, which suggests the content of Leyendecker's work was more expressive of the times in which it was created than the artist's sexuality.
+Some historians have attributed the homoeroticism in some of Leyendecker's work to his sexuality, while others have pointed to the collaborative nature of commercial art making, which suggests the content of Leyendecker's work was more expressive of the times in which it was created rather than the artist's sexuality.

 Residences

 In 1915, J. C., his brother Frank and sister Augusta Mary relocated from New York City to a newly built home and art studio in New Rochelle, New York, an art colony and suburb of New York City.
 Sometime after 1918, Charles Beach also moved into the New Rochelle home.

-Leyendecker and Beach reportedly hosted large galas attended by people of consequence from all sectors.
+Joe Leyendecker and Charles Beach reportedly hosted large galas attended by people of consequence from all sectors.
 The parties they hosted at their New Rochelle home/studio were important social and celebrity making events.

 While Beach often organized the famous gala-like social gatherings that Leyendecker was known for in the 1920s, he reportedly (by Norman Rockwell) also contributed largely to Leyendecker's social isolation in his later years.
 Beach reportedly forbade outside contact with the artist in the last months of his life.

 Due to his professional success, Leyendecker enjoyed a luxurious lifestyle with large home, domestic servants, and chauffeured car.
 However, when commissions began to wane during the Great Depression, he was forced to curtail spending considerably.
 By the time of his death, Leyendecker had let all of the household staff at his New Rochelle estate go.
 He and Beach tried to maintain their home themselves.